Read more »

 To prevent such problems, a woman should, if possible, be at or close to her ideal weight when she becomes pregnant.
 Sometimes losing just 5 to 10 percent before getting pregnant is enough to decrease her risk factors.
 But since not every pregnancy is planned, many overweight women want to know whether—and how—they can safely deal with their weight while pregnant.
 The thinking on this issue is changing.

-Revising the weight-gain rules> “We used to tell all women to gain 25 to 35 pounds during pregnancy, but now we suggest that an overweight or obese woman gain only 15 to 25 pounds,” says Paula Bernstein, M.D., an OB-GYN in Los Angeles and a co-author of Carrying a Little Extra: A Guide to Healthy Pregnancy for the Plus-Size Woman (Penguin Putnam, 2003).
+“We used to tell all women to gain 25 to 35 pounds during pregnancy, but now we suggest that an overweight or obese woman gain only 15 to 25 pounds,” says Paula Bernstein, M.D., an OB-GYN in Los Angeles and a co-author of Carrying a Little Extra: A Guide to Healthy Pregnancy for the Plus-Size Woman (Penguin Putnam, 2003).
 That’s because an overweight woman already has a greater store of the nutrients her developing baby needs.

 A body mass index (or BMI, a formula that relates weight to height) of 25 to 29.9 is considered overweight, while a BMI greater than 30 is the current standard for obesity.
 “Even a woman with a BMI of 25 begins to be at risk for pregnancy complications,” Bernstein says.
+(Speaking of BMI, check out our BMI Calculator, here.)

 Though doctors currently advise against losing weight during pregnancy, Ehrenberg is investigating whether doing so might benefit a very heavy woman’s health without risking her baby’s.
 One concern is that ketosis—the incomplete metabolism of fatty acids that occurs when carbohydrates are severely limited and weight loss occurs rapidly, as is the case with high-protein diets—may harm a fetus.
 But a balanced, calorie-restricted diet can result in weight loss without causing ketosis.